Tuesday, April 22, 2014

 The employee who bought the diner sold it off after a year to a food service business that slowly ran it into the ground.
 They replaced the brushed aluminum with an earth-toned siding.
 The friendly service provided by employees who worked for years at the diner was replaced by a string of apathetic and luckless transients who considered the diner a dead end and treated the customers like chattel.

-The Metro Diner, circa 1985, the aluminum sliding long gone,
+The Metro Diner, circa 1985, the aluminum sliding long gone in an atypical renovation

 By 1981, my grandmother bought the diner back and turned it over to my Uncle Jim to run.
 Former employees flocked to him like an old rocker getting the band back together, and despite the slower sales the diner soon found its rhythm.
 By now, however, the city had indeed sold the land the diner sat on to the county.
 Jim again explored the possibility of buying the small plot, but the county was as intransient on the issue as the city had been.